 Find places to stay in Oslo: Booking.com

-Stavanger is the fourth most populous city and third-largest municipality within Norway.
+Stavanger is the fourth most populous city and the third-largest municipality in Norway.
 It is situated in Southwest Norway where it is the administrative hub of Rogaland county.
 The city’s rapid population growth in the late 20th century was largely a result of Norway’s booming offshore oil industry.
 It is also renowned as one of the best culinary clusters in the nation.

 One of Stavanger’s highlights is Lysefjord.
 You can take a 3 hours long cruise and enjoy the views, take some stunning pictures, and soak in the beauty of Norwegian nature.
 A cruise gives you an opportunity to see the famous Pulpit Rock from below, but if you are adventurous, you can hike to it.
 That takes around 4-5 hours both ways, and the best view is if you climb even a bit more up from the regular surface.
 Just be aware of the high season and the high hours, as the number of people might take away the magic of the surroundings.